blob421/Fetch/docs/instructions_tool.rst

 Required dependencies
 ---------------------

- - Fetch main module
+ - Fetch
  - Python 3.x
- - sqlite3 (standard library)
- - crypto_data.sqlite database containing the relevant tables and structure.
+ - crypto_data.sqlite

 Usage
 ------

  Run the script from the command line and follow the on-screen instructions:

  1. $ python fill_null.py
  2. Select an option ranging from 1 to 5.